smarie/python-autoclass/docs/usage.md

 t.b = ['r','']  # raises ContractNotRespected
 ```

+Finally note that `@autoprops` is automatically applied when you decorate the whole class with `@autoclass`, see below.

 ## @autodict

-Automatically generates a read-only dictionary view on top of the object.It does three things:
+Automatically generates a read-only dictionary view on top of the object.
+It does several things:

 * it adds `collections.Mapping` to the list of parent classes (i.e. to the class' `__bases__`)
 * it generates `__len__`, `__iter__` and `__getitem__` in order for the appropriate fields to be exposed in the dict view.
 Parameters allow to customize the list of fields that will be visible.
 Note that any methods with the same name will be overridden.
 * if `only_constructor_args` is `True` (default), it generates a static `from_dict` method in the class corresponding to a call to the constructor with the unfolded dict.
 Note that this method may be overridden by the user.
 * if `__eq__` is not implemented on this class, it generates a version that handles the case `self == other` where other is of the same type.
 In that case the dictionary equality is used.
 Other equality tests remain unchanged.
+* if `__str__` is not implemented on this class, it generates it too.

 Examples: